 Columbus is well positioned to be one of the leading sports destinations in the United States.
 As the capital of Ohio and the 15th largest city in the United States, Columbus is located in the heart of the Midwest and within a day’s drive (550 miles) of nearly half of the nation’s population.
 Columbus is at the crossroads of interstates 70 (east-west) and 71 (north-south), which makes the city highly accessible by car.

-Port Columbus International Airport is 10 minutes from downtown and is served by major airlines offering more than 140 daily nonstop departures to 32 airports.
+John Glenn Columbus International Airport is 10 minutes from downtown and is served by major airlines offering more than 140 daily nonstop departures to 34 airports.

 Columbus has a hotel package that offers plenty of rooms and a wide range of prices.
-Downtown Columbus features 14 hotels and 3,236 rooms, including 2,500 that are committable to groups.
-There are also 1,713 hotel rooms that attached to or adjacent to the Greater Columbus Convention Center.
-The downtown hotel package is just part of the 21,355 hotel rooms located in Franklin County.
+Downtown Columbus features 4,000 hotel rooms.
+There are also 2,100 hotel rooms that attached to or adjacent to the Greater Columbus Convention Center.

 City on the Rise

 Columbus has a stability that’s envied by many cities.
 It’s a perfect balance between professionals looking to start a family or a career at companies like Victoria’s Secret, Nationwide, AEP, Huntington, Abercrombie, Scotts, Honda or Cardinal Health and an annual influx of 120,000 college students with an energetic vibe.
 The city is younger, smarter and more open than almost any other place in America, but maintains its cool without a lot of attitude.
 Residents know that on any given night they can eat at a Dine Originals Columbus restaurant, while living in the hometown of Wendy’s and White Castle.